AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/Java/sdsjava/readme.md

 range. ``getRangeValues`` can be used to retrieve a specified number of events from a starting index. ``getSampledValues`` can retrieve a sample of your data to show the overall trend.
-In addition to the start and end index, we also provide the number of intervals and a sampleBy argument.
-Intervals determines the depth of sampling performed and will affect how many values are returned.
+In addition to the start and end index, we also provide the number of intervals and a sampleBy parameter.
+Intervals parameter determines the depth of sampling performed and will affect how many values are returned.
 SampleBy allows you to select which property within your data you want the samples to be based on.